What Is Bonus Tolerance In GD & T: How To Calculate Bonus Tolerance

 This is what is shown in drawing

-Here is a simple cylinder with a diameter of 10.000 inches, and tolerance is +.500/-.003.
+Here is a simple cylinder with a diameter of 10.000 inches, and a tolerance is +.500/-.003.
 So the MMC of the cylinder is 10.500 and LMC is 9.700

-What if the cylinder is not at MMC and shifts towards LMC.
-For example, let’s say the cylinder size is 10.400 inches.
 In that case, the straightness tolerance will get (10.500-10.400) .001 inch extra tolerance apart from regular .002 inch tolerance.
-This .001 inch tolerance is called Bonus Tolerance.
+This .001-inch tolerance is called Bonus Tolerance.

 Bonus Tolerance Calculator

-Bonus tolerance calculated using the following formula.
+Bonus tolerance is calculated using the following formula.
 The table shows the bonus tolerance of the straightness in regards to the figure shown above.

 Bonus Tolerance= MMC-Actual Size